 Sometimes your Terrier’s anal glands can get impacted, and the pressure leads to leakage.
 You can clean these yourself if you have the stomach for it, and there are numerous YouTube that can show you how; otherwise, your vet can do it in a jiffy.
 It’s quite painful for your dog, however, so you’ll want to get it taken care of quickly.

 As far as symptoms, you’ll likely notice the fishy smell first.
 You’ll also typically see your dog dragging its behind on the ground, and they will lick their anus a lot.
 Closer examination will likely reveal telltale-swelling as well.

 A Yeast Infection Is Possible

-Have you ever given your dog a bath and then noticed that they smell like tortilla chips afterwards?
-It sounds strange, but it happens and that smell on your dog is usually indicative of one thing.
+Have you ever given your dog a bath and then noticed that they smell like tortilla chips afterward?
+It sounds strange, but it happens, and that smell on your dog is usually indicative of one thing.

 A yeast infection.